vian1015/os222/links.md

 Undoubtedly one of the best website for debugging.
 If you experience any error or problems on your codes, Stack Overflow is the go to!

 2. [Linux From Scratch](https://www.linuxfromscratch.org/)<br>
 Gets you started to Linux.
-A very in-depth book!
+A very in-depth guide!

 3. [GeeksforGeeks](https://www.geeksforgeeks.org/)<br>
 A sweet website to learn a lot of things!